petterssonb/portfolio-project/README.md

 ![Architecture Diagram](content/screenshots/drawio.jpg)

-The architecture integrates hardware and cloud components to create a real-time data pipeline:
+The architecture integrates hardware and cloud components to create a real-time data pipeline and adds a **hot path alert mechanism** for real-time notifications.

 ### **Data Flow**:
 1. **ESP32 → Raspberry Pi (via Bluetooth):**
-   - The ESP32 collects environmental data (e.g., temperature, humidity) from connected sensors and transmits it to the Raspberry Pi over Bluetooth.
+   - The ESP32 collects environmental data (e.g., temperature, humidity) and transmits it to the Raspberry Pi over Bluetooth.

 2. **Raspberry Pi → AWS IoT Core:**
    - The Raspberry Pi processes the incoming data and securely publishes it to AWS IoT Core using MQTTS.

-3. **AWS IoT Core → DynamoDB:**
+3. **AWS IoT Core → DynamoDB (Warm Path):**
    - IoT Core routes the sensor data to a DynamoDB table for structured and scalable storage.

-4. **DynamoDB → AWS Lambda:**
+4. **AWS IoT Core → AWS Lambda (Hot Path):**
+   - A Lambda function monitors incoming data.
+If a reading exceeds the threshold (24°C), it triggers an alert sent to a Telegram bot.

+5. **AWS Lambda → DynamoDB → AWS Amplify (Visualization):**
-   - Lambda functions retrieve, process, and prepare the data for visualization.
+   - AWS Lambda retrieves, processes, and prepares the data from DynamoDB for visualization.

-5. **AWS Lambda → AWS Amplify (React Frontend):**
+6. **AWS Lambda → Telegram Bot (Alert Notifications):**
-   - The processed data is visualized in near real-time via a React-based web application powered by AWS Amplify.
+   - The alert-generating Lambda sends a notification to the Telegram bot when a temperature threshold is crossed.

 ---